Ian Hacking

-Life
+Life and career

-Born in Vancouver, British Columbia, Canada, he earned undergraduate degrees from the University of British Columbia (1956) and the University of Cambridge (1958), where he was a student at Trinity College.
-Hacking also earned his PhD at Cambridge (1962), under the direction of Casimir Lewy, a former student of G. E. Moore.
+Born in Vancouver, British Columbia, he earned undergraduate degrees from the University of British Columbia (1956) and the University of Cambridge (1958), where he was a student at Trinity College.
+Hacking also earned his PhD at Cambridge (1962) under the direction of Casimir Lewy, a former student of G. E. Moore.

-He started his teaching career as an instructor at Princeton University in 1960 but, after just one year, moved to the University of Virginia as an assistant professor.
-After working as a research fellow at Cambridge from 1962 to 1964, he taught at his alma mater, UBC, first as an assistant professor and later as an associate professor from 1964 to 1969.
-He became a lecturer at Cambridge in 1969 before shifting to Stanford University in 1974.
+Hacking started his teaching career as an instructor at Princeton University in 1960 but, after just one year, moved to the University of Virginia as an assistant professor.
+After working as a research fellow at Peterhouse, Cambridge from 1962 to 1964, he taught at his alma mater, UBC, first as an assistant professor and later as an associate professor from 1964 to 1969.
+He became a lecturer at Cambridge, again a member of Peterhouse, in 1969 before moving to Stanford University in 1974.
 After teaching for several years at Stanford, he spent a year at the Center for Interdisciplinary Research in Bielefeld, Germany, from 1982 to 1983.
 Hacking was promoted to Professor of Philosophy at the University of Toronto in 1983 and University Professor, the highest honour the University of Toronto bestows on faculty, in 1991.
 From 2000 to 2006, he held the Chair of Philosophy and History of Scientific Concepts at the Collège de France.
 Hacking is the first Anglophone to be elected to a permanent chair in the Collège's history.
 After retiring from the Collège de France, Hacking was a professor of philosophy at UC Santa Cruz, from 2008 to 2010.
 He concluded his teaching career in 2011 as a visiting professor at the University of Cape Town.

+Hacking was married three times: his first two marriages, to Laura Anne Leach and fellow philosopher Nancy Cartwright, ended in divorce.
+His third marriage, to Judith Baker, also a philosopher, lasted until her death in 2014.
+He had two daughters and a son, as well as one stepson.

+Hacking died from heart failure at a retirement home in Toronto on May 10, 2023, at the age of 87.